-I would like to encourage everyone in Lafayette to vote for measure G in this next election.
+I would like to encourage everyone in this next election.

-I am a resident of Lafayette (on one of the "failed" roads) and also a local real estate agent.
-I am keenly aware how the state of our roads affects our property values.
+group called "Orinda Vision" in their I am a resident of Lafayette (on one of the "failed" roads) and also a local real estate agent.
+I am keenly aware how the state of our roads affects our Editor: property values.
 When neighborhoods look good and well-maintained, people want to live here.
 Its as simple as that.